 Tuition and fee information can be found in "Tuition and Fees" section of the catalog.
-Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
-When a student begins enrollment in a modular program, tuition will be charged in the full amount, or in increments based on state policy, for each academic year.
+Modular programs are offered throughout the year on a schedule.
+When a student begins enrollment in a modular program, the student is charged for tuition by academic year.

 Students' financial obligations will be calculated in accordance with the refund policy in the Enrollment Agreement and this school catalog.
-For modular programs, the Enrollment Agreement obligates the student and the school for the entire program of instruction.
+The Enrollment Agreement obligates the student and the school for the entire program of instruction.